Skip to main content

 Sensors

 • GNSS input configures which GNSS receiver is used as an input for sending the NRI and DRI.
-Possible options are Internal for Dronetag Mini receiver, MAVlink for reading the data from MAVlink flight controller through EXT port, and Simulated for artificial simulated data for debugging/troubleshooting/testing purpose.
-Simulated must not be used for general usage.
+Possible options are Internal for Dronetag Mini receiver, MAVLink for reading the data from MAVLink flight controller through EXT port, and Simulated for artificial simulated data for debugging/troubleshooting/testing purpose.
+Simulated must not be used for general use.

 • Internal GNSS mode configures the mode of internal GNSS receiver.
 The Full power mode has about five times higher power consumption than the Power-saving mode.
 Therefore, it is recommended to use Full power mode only in challenging conditions where problems with GNSS fix occur.